-With many tradespeople being self-employed, an injury that prevents you from working for any period of time will have a significant impact on your income, leading to real worries about meeting your financial obligations such as mortgages or other loans.
+If you are self-employed, as many trades people are, being out of work due to an injury can have a significant impact on your income, leading to real worries about meeting your financial obligations such as mortgages or other loans.

-We’ll endeavour to secure the maximum level of compensation possible for the physical injury you have sustained, and we’ll make sure all the other losses you have suffered as a result are also factored accurately into to claim.
-Such as loss of earnings, travel expenses, private medical treatment and rehabilitation to assist in your recovery and get your life back on track.
+We’ll endeavour to secure the maximum level of compensation possible for the physical injury you have sustained, and we’ll make sure all the other losses you have suffered as a result are also factored accurately into your claim.

-Pursuing compensation for your construction site accident is not something that you have to do on your own, you need specialist advice.
+Pursuing compensation for a building site accident should not be attempted without specialist advice.
 Trust us to help you.

 To talk to our professional Construction Accident Solicitors today please call 0800 020 9167 or complete an online enquiry form.

-Accidents on building sites are often serious and can result in life-changing injuries so whether you are an employee, a subcontractor or a member of the public that has been injured in such circumstances, we are here to help and will advise and support you throughout your compensation claim.
+Accidents on building sites are often serious and can result in life-changing injuries.
+We are here to help and will advise and support you throughout your construction accident claim.

 Building Site Accidents - The Law is There to Protect You